imAsparky/django-cookiecutter/docs/source/tutorials/tutorial-create-django-project.rst

-psycopg2 is the default PostgreSQL adaptor used in django-cookiecutter. psycopg2 has some dependencies to be built from source, and on occasion, these may not be available on some peoples computers.
+psycopg2 is the default PostgreSQL adaptor used in django-cookiecutter. psycopg2 has some dependencies to be built from source, and on occasion, these may not be available on some people's computers.

 An alternative, the psycopg2-binary package, is available for beginners to start using Python and PostgreSQL; however, this package is not suitable for